anthobarbarich/paradisecity/content/practical.md

       Note: If you would like to get a refund, please be aware that there will be a small service fee charged.
-(Amount not yet known: Playpass will set it for us, but it will be around 0.50euro)
     question: >-
       SO, CAN I RECOVER THE MONEY REMAINING ON THE WRISTBAND WHEN I LEAVE THE FESTIVAL?